cdmerchant13/redditcommentsearch/README.md

 This site is 100% static and deploys via GitHub Pages.
 To try it yourself:
 - Fork the repo
+- Follow the "Getting Started" instructions to create your own Reddit app and get a client ID.
-- Enable Pages in the repo settings
+- Enable Pages in the repo settings.
-- Or just open `index.html` locally in a browser
+- Or just open `index.html` locally in a browser.
 - Also runs here: https://cdmerchant13.github.io/redditcommentsearch/
 ---